-sigcheck-0.2.0.zip (119K) a zipped hfs disk image and checksum file.
+sigcheck-1.1.0.zip (111K) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 Before continuing, it would be a good idea to set Mini vMac to All Out speed.
 Then, on a modern computer, SigCheck should take less than a second to run.
 At 1x speed, or on a real Macintosh Plus, it takes much longer.
 The code of SigCheck is intended to be simple to understand and maintain, as opposed to fast.

 First, the key might not belong to who you think it does.
-If someone has hacked the Gryphel Project website, or is intercepting all traffic between you and the website, then they can replace the keys displayed on this website as well.
+If someone has hacked the Gryphel Project website, or is intercepting all traffic between you and the website, then they can replace the public keys displayed on this website as well.
 So you shouldn’t just get the key from the website whenever you need it, you should save your own copy.
 That still doesn’t protect you when you first get the key.
 One possible protection is to find other copies of the key on the web and compare them.

 Second, the key might have been stolen.
-Once anyone else knows the key, it is pretty much useless.
+Once anyone else knows the secret key, it is pretty much useless.
 Securing information on a computer is a difficult problem.
 Actually, it is impossible to prove that a computer is completely secure.
 A computer not connected to the internet is much more likely to be secure, but that is usually impractical.

 Third, the key might have been broken.
 The security of a key depends on the difficulty of factoring a large number into two primes.
 In 2009, a 768 bit key was broken.
-As of this writing (2018), no one has publicly broken a 1024 bit key, however there have been predictions that it would possible around now.
+As of this writing (2018), no one has publicly broken a 1024 bit key, however there have been predictions that it would be possible around now.
 It is quite possible that some large government organization now has that capability.
 Even if that is so, for most uses a 1024 bit key is probably still safe for signing.
 The capability would most likely be quietly used for decrypting.
 Forging signatures would make that capability publicly known, and so less useful.

 SigCheck is in part descended from MacPGP source code, which, as far as I can tell, allows derived works for noncommercial use.